rufer7/cas-ssdd-2026-project/README.md

 ## Authentication (Auth0 via OIDC)

 Authentication is delegated to `Auth0`.
-The backend is configured as an OAuth2 resource server and validates incoming bearer tokens against the configured Auth0 tenant.
+The backend is configured as an OAuth2 resource server and validates the bearer access tokens issued by `Auth0` on each request.

 ### Behaviour

 - requests without a bearer token → `401 Unauthorized`
 - requests to admin endpoints with a token that does not carry the `Admin` app role → `403 Forbidden`
-- requests to user endpoints with a token that does not carry the `User` app role → `403 Forbidden`
-- requests to with a valid bearer token and the required role → `200 OK` / `201 CREATED`
+- requests with a valid bearer token and the required role → `200 OK` / `201 CREATED`

 ### Create Auth0 applications